 Project eligibility criteria, distribution of funds, and reporting requirements are detailed in full in this announcement.
 Please ensure you have read all the guidelines and requirements outlined in this application and proposed project(s) meet all stated requirements prior to submission of your application.
-An amount not to exceed one million, five hundred eighty-seven thousand, six hundred thirty dollars (\$1,587,630) in grant funding is available through this Program.
+An amount not to exceed one million, five hundred eighty-seven thousand, six hundred thirty dollars (\$1,587,630) in grant funding is available through this Program, which includes three rounds of application deadlines.
+Any funding not awarded during the first and second rounds will be available for awards during the third round.

-Virginia Energy is offering competitive sub grants to localities not to exceed one hundred thousand dollars (\$100,000) per locality for MEO activities supporting Energy Efficiency and Conservation Programs for Buildings and Facilities.
+Virginia Energy is offering competitive sub grants to localities not to exceed two hundred thousand dollars (\$200,000) per locality for MEO activities supporting Energy Efficiency and Conservation Programs for Buildings and Facilities.

 Localities can opt to partner together on a single project to braid their respective EECBG funds together.
 If partnering, one locality will be the lead applicant and submit a single application to Virginia Energy, listing all other partner localities.
 In this case, the maximum grant amount is based on the number of partnering localities and the amount of funding required to execute that project in each locality.
-For instance, one locality cannot apply for \$180,000 with two listed partnering localities and direct \$160,000 of the grant to one locality.
-A good example is one locality applies for \$180,000 with two listed partnering locality and \$50,000 for the second and \$30,000 for the third.
+For instance, one locality cannot apply for \$280,000 with two listed partnering localities and direct \$260,000 of the grant to one locality.
+A good example is one locality applies for \$280,000 with two listed partnering localities and they utilize \$200,000 for one locality and \$50,000 for the second and \$30,000 for the third.
 The intent of partnering should be to achieve benefits of scale and unified messaging where it makes sense.